HUD/FHA Multifamily Specialists

 Brian Lorenz

 Brian spent the early part of his career as a Senior Underwriter at a leading HUD/FHA multifamily lender, where he underwrote approximately $500 million in HUD/FHA multifamily loans — including some of HUD's most complicated pilot programs, such as HUD RAD for PRAC Sub-Rehabs and LIHTC PILOTs.
 That experience — understanding exactly how HUD evaluates credit, market, and physical risk — is the foundation of how Wim and Brian structure every deal.
-He joined Centennial Mortgage as Vice President of Originations, bringing his underwriting perspective directly to the borrower relationship.
+He joined Centennial Mortgage as Vice President, bringing his underwriting perspective directly to the borrower relationship.

 "Brian came up as an underwriter.
 He knows exactly what HUD is going to ask — before they ask it."